backupbrew/switchbrew/AM services.md

 Takes 3 input u8s with each field located immediately after the previous u8, these are bool flags.
 No output.

+### SetScreenShotAppletIdentityInfo

+Takes an input 0x10-byte struct AppletIdentityInfo.
+No output.

 ### SetOutOfFocusSuspendingEnabled

 Takes an input u8(bool flag).
+No output.

+### SetScreenShotImageOrientation

+Takes an input s32.
 No output.

 ### CreateManagedDisplayLayer